alluabhijeet/Ansible-ServiceNow-Automation/README.md

-## How to use this playbook to create Change Requests with CTasks ?
+## How to use this playbook to programatically create Change Requests with linked CTasks ?

 Pre-Requisites:
 - Ansibe-Core Installed